nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 **A**: Due to the restrictions of the free API provided, only US-exchange stocks are provided.
 Sorry for the inconvenience caused

-**Q**: Why is saying that the API is done or something?
+**Q**: Why is it saying that API limit is reached, not working or something like that when I use watchlist features? 🤬

 **A**: Due to the free nature of the API, there is a restriction in the number of requests allowed in a specific time window.
-Sorry for the inconvenience caused.
+Sorry for the inconvenience caused. 🥲

 ## Command Summary